GormBruunAndresen/PyMAA/docs/what_is_maa/What_is_maa.md

 ## Searching for vertices

 With the modelling definition of the near-optimal space in order, it must now be mapped.
-This is done by searching in a direction in the $$n$$-dimensional space, and finding the boundary in that direction.
-The search method can be random, but structured search methods are used in the MAA method (see bMAA and MAA under "2 Search Methods").
+This is done by searching in a direction in the $$m$$-dimensional space, and finding the boundary in that direction.
+The choice of direction can be random, but structured ways of choosing the directions are used in the MAA method (see bMAA and MAA under "2 Search Methods").
 Searching is done by minimizing the MAA objective function, formulated as:

 $$ \begin{align}
 \text{minimize} & \quad f_{\text{MAA}}(\mathbf{x}) = \mathbf{n} \cdot \mathbf{x} \\\